Create Online Course

 3. What problem will you solve?

-After choosing your topic and conducting the necessary research to ensure it’s profitable, you can turn your attention to validating your course idea.
+Once you choose your topic and conduct the necessary research to ensure it’s profitable, you can validate your course idea.

 Validate Your Course Idea